TempleDSS/data-capsule-appliance/README.md

 First add the IP Addresses of the hosts that you need to provision in to the hosts file.

-After installing Ansible, you can run
+Then, after installing Ansible, you can run

 ```
 ansible-playbook -k -i hosts site.yml